Birth Support

 -

-I provide general breastfeeding encouragement and emotional support, but I am not an IBCLC.
-If specialized lactation support is needed, I can refer you to trusted lactation professionals.
+We provide general breastfeeding guidance, encouragement and emotional support, but we are not IBCLCs.
+If specialized lactation support is needed, we can refer you to trusted lactation professionals.

 -